 - 1 can light coconut milk* or half a can of full-fat coconut milk diluted with half a can of water

 - Optional: 1 cup quinoa or brown rice, cooked according to package directions

 - Optional: sour cream for topping

-- Once onion is soft and translucent, add diced tomatoes, chickpeas, sweet potato cubes, and coconut milk.
+- Once onion is soft and translucent, add diced tomatoes and spices: curry powder, chili powder, cayenne pepper, and salt.
+Then, add chickpeas, sweet potato cubes, and coconut milk.

-- Bring liquid to a boil, reduce heat to low, and cook for 35-40 minutes, or until sweet potatoes are soft.
+- Cover pot and turn heat to high to bring liquid to a boil.
+Then, reduce heat to medium-low and lightly simmer uncovered for 35-40 minutes, or until sweet potatoes are soft.

-- While stew is lightly simmering, cook quinoa or rice, if using.
+- While stew is cooking, prepare quinoa or rice, if using.

 - When sweet potatoes are soft, run a potato masher through the stew and mash just a bit to thicken it up.
 Add chopped spinach and wait a few minutes for spinach to wilt.
 Top with sour cream, if desired, and enjoy!